Samuel-2626/project_nesa/readme.md

 ![Question 6](https://imgur.com/WKaDgAo.png)

-Futhermore, you can answer a particular question just once, as well as `upvote`, `downvote`, `edit`, and `delete` answer.
+Furthermore, you can answer a particular question just once, as well as `upvote`, `downvote`, `edit`, and `delete` the answer.
 You can also `accept` a particular answer if you deem it to be the most suitable for your particular question: a `green check mark` will be visible on accepted answers.

 ![Question 7](https://imgur.com/cJpzRez.png)

 ### Search Question

 You can also search for a particular question.
-Full-text search was implemented here.

 ![Question 8](https://imgur.com/v0VqJyo.png)